risk-first/website/menagerie/Feature-Risk.md

 [Feature Risk](Feature-Risk) is the category of risks to do with features that have to be in your software.
 You could also call it **Functionality Risk**.

-[Feature Risk](Feature-Risk) is the risk that you face by _not having features that your clients need_.
+It is the risk that you face by _not having features that your clients need_.

 ![Feature Risk](images/generated/feature-risk.png)

 Eventually, this will come down to lost money, business, acclaim, or whatever else reason you are doing your project for.

-So, in a way, [Feature Risk](Feature-Risk) is very fundamental:  if there were _no_ feature risk, the job would be done already, either by you, or by another product.
+In a way, [Feature Risk](Feature-Risk) is very fundamental:  if there were _no_ feature risk, the job would be done already, either by you, or by another product.

 As a simple example, if your needs are served perfectly by Microsoft Excel, then you don't have any [Feature Risk](Feature-Risk).
 However, the day you find Microsoft Excel wanting, and decide to build an Add-On is the day when you first appreciate some [Feature Risk](Feature-Risk).

 ## Variations